 But John Howard’s primary concern, like many conservatives without much interest in the social climate of their nation, was economics.
 When he went into office the Australian economy was in shambles, the past thirteen years of inept Labor party leaders destroying much of the hard built up credit of the previous hundred or so years.
 Howard declared himself an “economic radical,” surely a nerve-wracking term for those concerned about his “social conservatism,” which included renouncing gay rights and attempts to re-instate the death penalty.
 To outlaw abortion and reverse many long fought for aboriginal rights.

-Like a traditional conservative, Howard instituted new tax laws, cutting the rates on the wealthy and seeking a ‘trickle down’ effect that never came to fruition.
+Like a traditional conservative, Howard instituted new tax laws, cutting the rates on the wealthy and seeking a ‘trickle down’ effect that never comes to fruition.
 As a result of this slowly lumbering economy, social issues and controversies were needed to distract the nation from their gloom.
 There is one notable incident involving a disgraced Liberal Party member named Pauline Hanson, an open racist who brutally and repeatedly mocked and condemned various minorities.
 She had been met with a rather violent kick back–protests and provocations in the streets.
-John Howard, meanwhile, remained silent on his colleague’s words for seven months, giving the impression that he supported these views.
+John Howard, meanwhile, remained silent on his colleague’s words for seven months, giving the impression that he supported her views.
 After all, his own words in the past were working against him.

 Eventually Howard condemned Hanson after enormous pressure.
 It seems pretty obvious that the Prime Minister found Hanson’s words–and the woman herself–distasteful.
 The real problem for him was the fact that within the far right base, Hanson maintained a growing popularity that threatened to undermine him in the next election.
 Seeking the approval of the more moderate wing of the Liberals, Howard ultimately kicked Hanson out of the party, declaring that should she win her election she would not be allowed to sit as a Liberal.
 (Hanson eventually formed her own party, which she actually calls Pauline Hanson’s One Nation Party, a virulently nationalistic faction that declares Islam to be the greatest threat in the world.)